 Deadline for applications to the universities of Oxford and Cambridge, and for most courses in medicine, dentistry, and veterinary medicine/ science.
-An application can still be sent after this date, but the universities and colleges concerned cannot guarantee they'll give it equal consideration.
+An application can still be sent after this date, but the universities and colleges concerned cannot guarantee they'll give it equal considerations.

-Encourage your child to the UCAS deadline in case something goes wrong, for card payment failure, or if the reference isn't added in time.
-If they're applying through their school or college, it will be a member of staff who sends their application to us.
+Encourage your child to leave contingency time before the UCAS deadline in case something goes wrong, for example, loss of internet access, card payment failure, or if the reference isn't added in time.
+If they're applying through their school or college, it will be a member of staff who sends their application to us, so make sure you know what their deadlines are.

-- 31 January (18:00 UK time): Deadline for most undergraduate courses and most conservatoire undergraduate dance, drama, or musical theatre courses.
-An application can still be sent after this date, but the providers concerned cannot guarantee they'll give it equal consideration. - 28 February: Extra opens. - > 30 June (18:00 UK time): Last date for receipt of applications with choices.
-Applications received after this deadline are automatically entered into Clearing. - ▶ 4 July: Extra closes. - ▶ 5 July: Clearing opens, and vacancies are shown in the UCAS search tool.
+- ▶ 14 January (18:00 UK time): Deadline for most undergraduate courses and most conservatoire undergraduate dance, drama, or musical theatre courses.
+An application can still be sent after this date, but the providers concerned cannot guarantee they'll give it equal consideration. - 26 February: Extra opens.
+If your child has used all five choices and is not holding an offer, they can add another choice using Extra. - ▶ 30 June (18:00 UK time): Last date for receipt of applications with choices.
+Applications received after this deadline are automatically entered into Clearing. - 4 July: Extra closes. - ▶ 5 July: Clearing opens, and vacancies are shown in the UCAS search tool

-Further dates are available at ucas.com/key-dates
+Further dates are available at: ucas.com/key-dates